fivethreeo/ffmpeg_msvcexpress/README.rst

     bkl mypeg.bkl

-Open the sln in vs201x and build
+Open the sln in vs201x and build # does not work yet